Skip to main content

 Replace SATA cables every 3–4 years or when transfer speeds drop 20 % below specAs neededA frayed cable drops negotiations to PIO mode, killing DMA and capping throughput at a measly 8 MB/s.

-Stick to these moves and your CPU stays free for real work while storage, audio, and GPU transfers finish in the background at full speed.
+Follow these steps and your CPU stays free for real work while storage, audio, and GPU transfers finish in the background at full speed.
+That’s the magic of DMA—keeping your system smooth even when it’s under heavy load.